-Tech neck is the overall term given to problems of the upper back, shoulders and neck caused by over use of technology.
-Where once upon a time it was mainly seen in chained to the desk city workers, it is steadily becoming one of the most frequent problems that practitioners working in postural health see.
+Tech neck is the overall term given to problems of the upper back, shoulders and neck caused by overuse of technology.
+Where once upon a time it was mainly seen in chained-to-the-desk city workers, it is steadily becoming one of the most frequent problems that practitioners working in postural health see.

-London-based body-work specialist and yoga instructor, Louise Renwick, says: “Poor desk posture and the ensuing tightness is the biggest contributor to the discomfort of the patients I see with complaints about their shoulders, neck and back.
+London-based bodywork specialist and yoga instructor, Louise Renwick, says: “Poor desk posture and the ensuing tightness is the biggest contributor to the discomfort of the patients I see with complaints about their shoulders, neck and back.
 Stress and lack of movement also play a major role in body tension for most of my desk-based clients.”

-How to combat tech neck“I find that targeted massage helps along with craniosacral therapy a form of bodywork using gentle touch to manipulate the joints of the cranium,” says Renwick.
-“The biggest help of course is to is to reduce time on phones and devices and to use your phone and take regular breaks to walk around or exercise.”
+How to combat tech neck“I find that targeted massage helps along with craniosacral therapy, a form of bodywork using gentle touch to manipulate the joints of the cranium,” says Renwick.
+“The biggest help of course is to reduce time on phones and devices and to take regular breaks to walk around or exercise.”

 Get a mount or standOne way to combat the pigeon postured neck jut is to ensure your tech is at eye level, so you’re not looking down at it.
-To do this you could get a mount or stand for your phone so that it is held in a position where your neck can be in a more natural, neutral position, rather than being flexed.Ergonomically adjust your chair
+To do this you could get a mount or stand for your phone or laptop so that it is held in a position where your neck can be in a more natural, neutral position, rather than being flexed.

 Ergonomically adjust your chairThe right chair should support your back and your bottom to encourage a relaxed position and good posture.
-Find a chair that offers good lumbar support and adjust it to ensure it is the right height, and length for you, with both feet able to comfortably touch the ground.
+Find a chair that offers good lumbar support and adjust it to ensure it is the right height and length for you, with both of your feet able to comfortably touch the ground.